alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation is atomic on a per Node basis.
 It is not possible to reserve multiple Nodes simultaneously.

 This operation attempts to acquire an exclusive session and obtain an associated bearer token.
 The session expires in 60 minutes unless it is renewed.
-A session is "alive" for 60 seconds after being acquired or used.
+A session is "alive" for AliveTime seconds after being acquired or used.
 The `exclusive_key` is used on activation of Senders and Receivers as additional keying material to derive the privacy encryption key.
 The privacy encryption key remains valid even if the session expires until a new owner activate a Sender / Receiver.
 See [PEP](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) for more details about the Privacy Encryption Protocol.

 The operation fail with a status `BadRequest` if the posted JSON is invalid.
 The operation fail with a status `Locked` if there is an active session.
 Otherwise a status `Ok` and a bearer token are returned.
 The token MUST be used to access the NMOS RestAPIs that may change the Node state.

 The client receiving a `Locked` status MUST use an exponential back-off mechanism when retrying to obtain an exclusive session.
-Such a mechanism MUST consider the lifetime of 60 minutes and alivetime of 60 seconds of an exclusive session.
+Such a mechanism MUST consider the Lifetime of 60 minutes and the AliveTime of an exclusive session.

 An Implementation of the Node Reservation API MAY return a HTTP `Link` response header along with a `Locked` status to provide a mean of contacting the owner of the exclusive session through some unspecified protocol.
 The `Link` header MUST be `Link: <https://owner>` with the `owner` string corresponding to the percent-encoded `owner` string provided to `Acquire` by the owner of the exclusive session.
 In the absence of a `Link` response header the identity / information about the `owner` of the exclusive session is confidential.